-900141195
+90014/1195 words

-Romania: New law on unique pay in the public system adopted
+Romania: New legislation to reduce pay inequality in the public sector

-Wage increases, paid extra hours and smaller wage gap in the public sector
+New government legislation to reduce financial inequalities in the public sector will see workers receive considerable wage increases, the introduction of paid overtime and a reduction in the wage gap.
+However, some employer organisations fear such legislation could see a migration of workers from the private sector and have an impact on Romania’s finances.

+Background

-Following numerous negotiations between the Government and the social partners the Parliament adopted the Law on Unique Pay in the public system at the end of June 2017.
-The discussions started back in 2015 and were triggered by the rising pay inequalities in the public domain, such as different wage levels for similar functions within one institution, lower wages for positions requiring higher educations than for positions requiring lower education, high concentration of low wages at the bottom of the remuneration pyramid.
+Following numerous negotiations between the government and the social partners, parliament adopted the Unique Pay Law in the public sector at the end of June 2017.
+The discussions started in 2015, triggered by rising pay inequalities in the public domain, such as different wage levels for similar functions within one institution, lower wages for positions requiring higher education than for positions requiring lower education, and a high concentration of low wages at the bottom of the remuneration scale.

-Some of the wage inequalities have been eliminated in 2016, following a series of Government Emergency Ordinances (20/2016, 57/2016 and 43/2016).
-Though, not all discrepancies have been properly addressed and new inequalities emerged when wage increases took place in February 2017, deepening the pay gap between certain categories of public employees from the public administration and cultural sectors.
+Some of the wage inequalities were eliminated in 2016 following a series of government emergency ordinances (20/2016, 57/2016 and 43/2016).
+However, not all discrepancies were properly addressed and new inequalities emerged when wage increases took place in February 2017, deepening the pay gap between certain categories of employees from the public administration and cultural sectors.

+Implications of wage increases

-The Law no. 153/2017 entered into force on 1st July 2017.
-Although the initial draft law provided for a wage increase starting from July 2017, the final version of the law on pay in the public sector stipulates an increase by 25% only starting from January 2018.
-The pay rise is scheduled to gradually increase with 56% , on average, by 2022, when it will reach the maximum level provided by law.
-According to the Ministry of Labor, Olguta Vasilescu, 60% of the public sector’s employees will benefit of an increase of 100% or even more, while about 3% will see a cut in their wages following the law application.
-The wage maximum level is being calculated based on an estimated gross minimum wage of 2.500 Lei (555 Euro at the current exchange rate) in 2022; currently, the gross minimum wage in Romania is 1450 Lei (322 Euro).
+Law No. 153/2017 was implemented on 1 July 2017.
+Although the initial draft provided for wage increases starting July 2017, the final version stipulates an increase of 25%, but only starting from January 2018.
+The pay rises are scheduled to increase gradually, on average, to 56% in 2022, when they will reach the maximum level provided by the law.
+According to the Minister of Labour, Lia Olguța Vasilescu, 60% of the public sector’s employees will benefit by an increase of 100% or more, while around 3% will see a cut in their wages.
+The maximum wage level is calculated based on an estimated gross minimum wage of RON 2,500 per month (€544.35 as at 30 August 2017) in 2022; currently, the gross monthly minimum wage is RON 1,450 (€315.72).

-As an exception, the wages of medical doctors and medical assistants will already reach the maximum level as from 1st March 2018.
-The measure is motivated by the low remuneration of the sector - despite several pay rises in the last year, which is among the lowest in the public sector employees.
-For instance, in June 2017 the average net wage in the health care system was 2672 Lei (apr.
-593 Euro), slightly above the national average net wage of 2380 lei (528 Euro)..
+One exception is the pay of medical doctors and medical assistants, which will reach the maximum level as of 1 March 2018.
+This measure is motivated by the low remuneration in the healthcare sector, which is among the lowest in the public sector despite several pay rises in 2016.
+For example, in June 2017 the average net monthly wage in the health care sector was RON 2,672 (€581.80), slightly above the national average of RON 2,380 (€518.22).

-Additionally to the pay rise planned for 1st January 2018 in the health sector, the wages in the education sector will also be increased from 1st of March 2018.
-Following the implementation of the law, a teacher starting his/her career in the pre-university education system will receive a wage of 4098 Lei (about 910 Euro at the current ex-change rate) up to 2022.
-Similarly to the health care sector, the wages in the education sector are among the lowest in the public sector – in June 2017, the average net wage was 2345 Lei (apr.521 Euro), slightly under the national average wage.
+In addition to the pay rise planned for 1 January 2018 in the healthcare sector, the wages in the education sector will also be increased but from 1 March 2018.
+Following the implementation of the Unique Pay Law, teachers starting their career in the pre-university education sector will receive a monthly salary of RON 4,098 (€892.35) up to 2022.
+Similarly to the health care sector, the wages in education sector are among the lowest in the public sector; in June 2017 the average net monthly wage was RON 2,345 (€510.62), slightly under the national average wage.